 Direct Loan Interest Rates

 The Bipartisan Student Loan Certainty Act of 2013 ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
-The interest rate for new Direct Subsidized and Unsubsidized Loans made on or after July 1, 2014 and before July 1, 2015 is 4.66%.
+The interest rate for new Direct Subsidized and Unsubsidized Loans made to undergraduates on or after July 1, 2016 and before July 1, 2017 is 3.76%.

 Direct Plus Loans

 This loan is available to parents of a dependent student (parents must have a good credit history to qualify).
 As with Direct Subsidized and Unsubsidized student loans, the interest rate for PLUS loans will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
 The interest rate for new PLUS Loans made on or after July 1, 2016 and before July 1, 2017 is 6.31%.